hyosung11/Launch-School/Courses/journal.md

 ## 20211118 목요일

 09:04 Working on one problem for about 40 minutes.
 Then just found out that Omar's dad died in Cairo, Egypt.
 Going to my standing desk after I make this commit.

+10:30 Working through the three List Processing problems > 4.
+Leading Substrings, 5.
+All Substrings, and 6.
+Palindromic Substrings.
+That took about 90 minutes with lots of help from the discussion section.